OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Create Deployment Process in Octopus Deploy

 This section of the Workshop, will be led by a presentation, so please follow on-screen.
+You can also see OctoFX being configured in Octopus Deploy on [YouTube](hhttps://www.youtube.com/watch?v=6DsJvtTcGMc)

 * Create Development, Test & Production Environments (if not already done)
 * Create OctoFX Project